arcee-ai/DAM/README.md

 - `--base_model_name`: Name of the base model.
 - `--cache_dir`: Directory to cache the models.
 - `--compute_logits`: If set to `True`, the top-K logits will be computed and saved.
 This is optional.
+- `--dataset_id`: ID of the dataset to push to Hugging Face Hub.

 ### 3. Run the Training
 In this step, navigate to the `dam/train_dam.py` script.
 The purpose of this step is to train the coefficients.
 At the end of the training process, the model is merged into the base model architecture with the optimized coefficients.
 Additionally, this code has the capability to work with multiple GPUs.